 Some thoughtful readers of my recent blog post last week about the importance of controlling impulses to maximize life satisfaction and success asked about particular methods to better control impulses.

 This is an excellent and important question that clearly needs to be addressed.
 While it is easy to say that impulse control is a good thing, it is harder to actually do it.
 Here are six principles to help you better manage your impulses.

-Assess what areas of your life have caused troubles for you as it relates to impulse control.
+- Know your risks.
+Assess what areas of your life have caused trouble for you as it relates to impulse control.
 Some people have trouble with procrastination.
-Others have problems with drinking too much or eating too much.
-Still others are "hot tempered" and have trouble controlling their anger.
-Still others find it challenging managing their spending impulses ofetn gettgn themselves into financial or debt troubles.
+Some have problems with drinking too much or eating too much.
+Others are "hot-tempered" and have trouble controlling their anger.
+Still, others find it challenging to manage their spending impulses, often getting themselves into financial or debt troubles.
 Can you identify the areas of your life where impulse control gets you into trouble?
 Better yet, ask someone who knows you well to answer this question.
 They may have a better perspective on your issues with impulse control than you do.
 In fact, they likely do.

-Being attentive to your feelings, impulses, and desires in a non judgmental way by noticing them without attaching to them in a mindful manner can be very helpful.
+- Be mindful.
+Being attentive to your feelings, impulses, and desires in a nonjudgmental way by noticing them without attaching to them in a mindful manner can be very helpful.
 Remember, just because you have an impulse doesn't mean you have to act on it!

-There are no magic or simple answers when it comes to better controlling and managing your impulses and behavior change in general.
+There are no magic or simple answers when it comes to controlling and managing your impulses (and behavior change in general).
 But there are principles for success.
 Try these out and see how they work for you.